November 13

 Why Are Lacrosse Balls So Expensive?

-If your lacrosse field is near woods, and you’ve missed the net or thrown a wild pass, you know exactly what it’s like to lose a ball.
+If your lacrosse field is near woods, and you’ve missed the net or thrown a wild pass, you know exactly what losing a ball is like.
 Like golf balls, Lacrosse balls are necessary to the game, and the more, the better.

 Lacrosse balls are expensive because of the material they’re made from vulcanized rubber.
-Vulcanized rubber is generally seen as “more expensive” than the traditional rubbers, which are still cheap.
+Vulcanized rubber is generally considered “more expensive” than traditional rubbers, which are still cheap.

 Where Can I Buy Cheap Lacrosse Balls?

-We’ve compiled a list of cheap lacrosse balls that fit almost everyone’s budget and will not break your bank.
-You’re paying too much if you’re paying more than $3 a lacrosse ball.
+We’ve compiled a list of cheap lacrosse balls that fit almost everyone’s budget and will not break the bank.
+You’re paying too much if you pay more than $3 a lacrosse ball.

 This assumes you don’t mind what kind of ball you’re getting.
 The list below is your standard lacrosse ball that is great for putting up shots or using for practice.